yue-charlie-liu/yue-charlie-liu.github.io/_pages/about.md

 ###  Research Fellow (03/2025 to present, School of Computing, Australian National University)

+* Conduct research on artificial intelligence, machine learning, and natural language processing in HSE field.

 ###  Research Engineer (09/2023 to 03/2025, CSIRO’s Data61)

 * Propose an architectural pattern catalogue for foundation model-based agents.